 Northern line stations opened at Nine Elms and Battersea Power Station on a new branch from Kennington in September 2021.

 Battersea power station’s status as an iconic London landmark was bolstered in 1977 when the cover of Pink Floyd’s Animals featured a giant pig flying between its chimneys.

 Postal district: SW8

-Stations: Northern line (Nine Elms and Battersea (at the power station) proposed for 2019 on a new branch from Kennington, zone 2)
+Stations: Northern line (Nine Elms and Battersea Power Station, zone 2)

 Website: Nine Elms on the South Bank

 Twitter: Nine Elms London